comeidone/comeidone/README.md

 - 👋 Hi, I’m @comeidone, I am a software engineer and currently work as a full stak java developer.
-- 👀 I’m interested in artificial intelligence and machine learning
+- 👀 I’m interested in artificial intelligence, machine learning and blockchain
-- 🌱 I’m currently learning python and front-end technologies
+- 🌱 I’m currently learning python, solidity and front-end technologies
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->